mecid/mecid.github.io/_posts/2025-04-15-introducing-swift-testing-scoping.md

 }
 ```

-In our example, we run the performing function inside the closure that overrides the task local value.
-This technique allows us to run the test suite or test function and provide it with a mocked environment.
+ Today, we learned how to use the new test scoping feature in Swift Testing framework, to provide reusable setup and teardown functionality.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!